-- What is the infrastructure spending in support of cognitive/Artificial Intelligence and Big Data and analytics workloads?
+- What is the infrastructure revenue from AI and analytics workloads?

-- What percentage of enterprise infrastructure will employ cognitive/machine learning algorithms and for what use cases (predictive analytics, preventive maintenance, intelligent data placement)?
+- What is the size and what are the characteristics of the market for enterprise infrastructure that employs machine learning algorithms and for what use cases (predictive analytics, preventive maintenance, intelligent data placement)?

-- What percentage of cognitive/Artificial Intelligence, Big Data and analytics result sets will be retained?
-For how long, and what approaches will be used?
+- How long will AI and analytics result sets be retained, and what approaches will be used?

-- What will be the role of technologies like accelerated computing, NVMe, tiering, deduplication, and compression as they are related to cognitive/Artificial Intelligence, Big Data and analytics?
+- What will be the role of technologies like accelerated computing (GPUs, FPGAs, ASICs, manycore processors, and emerging acceleration technologies), NVMe, tiering, deduplication, and compression as they are related to AI and analytics?